AlexiaDelorme/project-cookbook/testing/TESTING.md

 - There are 22 functions in this file.
 - Function with the largest signature take 1 arguments, while the median is 0.
 - Largest function has 21 statements in it, while the median is 1.
--The most complex function has a cyclomatic complexity value of 3 while the median is 1.
+- The most complex function has a cyclomatic complexity value of 3 while the median is 1.

 **Warnings:**
 - Arrow function syntax `=>` is only available in ES6 (use 'esversion: 6').